Maxime Real del Sarte

-Maxime Real del Sarte (1888-1954) was a French sculptor and political activist.
+Maxime Real del Sarte (May 2, 1888 – February 15, 1954) was a French sculptor and political activist.

 Biography

 Early life

 Maxime Real del Sarte was born on 2 May 1888 in Paris, France, as the son of the sculptor Louis Desire Real and Marie Magdeleine Real del Sarte.
 He was a cousin of the painter Thérèse Geraldy and was also related to the composer Georges Bizet.
 He graduated from the École des Beaux-Arts, and by 1911 was at the Académie Julian, where both his mother and an aunt were teachers.
-He served in World War I, and had his left arm amputated in 1916 after being wounded at Verdun on 29 January.
+He served in World War I, in the 106th Infantry Regiment of the French Army and had his left arm amputated in 1916 after being wounded at Verdun on 29 January.